Skip to main content

 "search_docs",

-"Semantic search across our private documentation",
+"Semantic search across our private docs",

-})(async ({ query }) => {
+async ({ query }, extra) => {

 const results = await runVectorSearch(query);